 Research and copywriting: Kenza Bennis

-Photos: GettyImages/mihailomilovanovic, Maxim Morin, iStock/GlobalStock et selvanegra, GettyImages/Rawpixel, iStock/Wisky, GettyImages/Marija Jovovic et Eva-Katalin, iStock/wjenningsphotography et NicolasMcComber
+Photos: GettyImages/mihailomilovanovic, Maxim Morin, iStock/GlobalStock and selvanegra, GettyImages/Rawpixel, iStock/Wisky, GettyImages/Marija Jovovic and Eva-Katalin, iStock/wjenningsphotography and NicolasMcComber